kunlecreates/ace-next/README.md

 - During DB resets, Prisma on Windows can print a benign warning:
 	`EPERM: operation not permitted, unlink ...query_engine-windows.dll.node`.
 This does not affect tests.
 - Playwright E2E config seeds and resets the SQLite DB before each run.
+ - If the EPERM appears frequently during local E2E, retry the reset step or avoid forcing a client regenerate during tests.

 ## Testing (Windows PowerShell)